ptdolan/RNAseq_pipe/readme.txt

 #######################################

 ---------------------------------------
 2A.
-Kallisto index - alignment and counting on Cluster
+Kallisto index - index generation on Cluster
 ---------------------------------------

 1. Kallisto requires an indexed representation of the target DNA to align to.
 To generate the index, edit the 'kallistoIndex.sh' file to point to your target fasta/fa.gz.